Bridey Murphy: Research challenging the story

 Some of the details provided by Tighe proved to be more plausible.
 For example, her descriptions of the Antrim coastline were very accurate, as was her account of a journey from Belfast to Cork.
-She recounted that the young Bridey shopped for provisions with a grocer named Farr; it was discovered that such a grocer had existed, although this may simply have been a coincidence.
+She recounted that the young Bridey shopped for provisions with grocers named John Carrigan and William Farr; it was subsequently learned that men of that name and trade had existed during the time period, although it may simply have been a coincidence.

 Some researchers came to the conclusion that the best way to discover the truth was to check back not to Ireland, but rather to Tighe's own childhood and her relationship with her parents.
 Morey Bernstein stated that Tighe/Simmons was brought up by a Norwegian uncle and his German-Scottish-Irish wife.
 However, he did not mention that her birth parents were both partly Irish, and that she had lived with them until the age of three.
 He also did not mention that an Irish immigrant named Bridie Murphy Corkell (1892–1957) lived across the street from Tighe's childhood home in Chicago, Illinois.
 Bridie emigrated to the U.S. in 1908.
-Although Tighe claimed that she did not know Mrs. Corkell's maiden name, Bridie's spinster sister Margaret Murphy was living with the Corkells in the 1930 census.
+Although Tighe claimed she did not know Mrs. Corkell's maiden name, Bridie's spinster sister Margaret Murphy was living with the Corkells in the 1930 census.
 Researchers noted that many of the elements Virginia Tighe described in Bridey's life corresponded to ones in her own childhood.
 Similarly, Tighe had used an Irish brogue in theatrical plays as a teenager.
-Cryptomnesia has been frequently mentioned as an explanation for Tighe's memories.
-Because of correlations with Tighe's past life and discrepancies with the Ireland of the Bridey Murphy story's time, writers such as Michael Shermer consider any paranormal interpretation of the case to be "thoroughly disproven".
+Cryptomnesia has been mentioned as an explanation for Tighe's memories.

+Because Bridey Murphy's story has correlations with Tighe's own life, and has discrepancies with the Ireland of Murphy's purported time period, writers such as Michael Shermer consider any paranormal interpretation of the case to be "thoroughly disproven".

 Film adaptation

-The Search for Bridey Murphy was made into a 1956 film of the same name.
-Produced by Paramount, the film starred Teresa Wright (as Ruth Simmons), Louis Hayward, and Nancy Gates.
+Bernstein's book The Search for Bridey Murphy was made into a 1956 film of the same name.
+Produced by Paramount, the film starred Teresa Wright as Ruth Simmons, and Louis Hayward as Morey Bernstein.
 It was directed by Noel Langley.

 Later events

-The New York Times, in Bernstein's obituary, characterized the eventual feelings held by supporters of the story:

-Although Bridey believers concede that the various investigations failed to prove that she had lived as she had been described, they also insist that the investigations failed to prove she had not.
+Bernstein gave up hypnotism after Bridey Murphy, and began working in business.
+Success followed, and he became a prominent local philanthropist.
+He died in Pueblo, Colorado, in April 1999.
+In his obituary, The New York Times characterized the eventual feelings held by supporters of the story: "Although Bridey believers concede that the various investigations failed to prove that she had lived as she had been described, they also insist that the investigations failed to prove she had not."

-Virginia Tighe disliked being in the spotlight and was skeptical about reincarnation, although in later years she would add, "The older I get the more I want to believe."
+Virginia Tighe disliked being in the spotlight and was skeptical about reincarnation, but in later years she would add, "The older I get the more I want to believe."
 She died in Denver in 1995 (as The New York Times later put it, "perhaps for the second time").
-Bernstein gave up hypnotism after Bridey Murphy and began working in business.
-Success followed, and he became a prominent local philanthropist.
-He died in Pueblo, Colorado, in 1999.